-To get 50% off your first box follow this link and enter code: toucanshire
+To get 50% off your first box follow this link and enter toucan code: toucanshire

 About a month before we went into lockdown, I signed Flinn up with Toucanbox.
-It’s something I had been looking at for a while but I presumed it was a lot more expensive than it actually is and was worried I would end up in a contract I couldn’t get out of.
+It’s something I had been looking at for a while but I was worried about the cost and that I would end up in a contract I couldn’t get out of.

 I struggle to get my kids to want to do anything other than watch Netflix or play video games so I was on the hunt for something else we could do together, especially on those rainy weekends when we can’t get outside.